 NEDERLANDSE ORGANISATIE VOOR TOEGEPAST-NATUURWETENSCHAPPELIJK ONDERZOEK TNO (Netherlands Organisation for applied scientific research TNO), (hereinafter, “TNO”) a legal entity by public law pursuant to the law of 19 December 1985 (i.e. the TNO-wet), duly organized and existing under the laws of the Netherlands, with registered offices at Anna van Buerenplein 1, 2595 DA The Hague, the Netherlands, registered with the Netherlands Chamber of Commerce under number 27376655, duly represented by Arnaud de Jong, acting in its capacity as Managing Director High Tech Industry;

-[NAME OF THE PARTY], (hereinafter, “UTWENTE”) a company registered under the laws of [...], with registered offices at [...], and tax identification number [...], duly represented by [...], acting in its capacity as [...];
+UNIVERSITEIT TWENTE, (hereinafter, “UTWENTE”) a public University registered under the laws of the Netherlands, with registered offices at Drienerlolaan 5, 7522 NB Enschede, and tax identification number 50130536, duly represented by Prof. Dr. V. Subramaniam, acting in its capacity as President of the Executive Board;

 [NAME OF THE PARTY], (hereinafter, “IMDEA”) a company registered under the laws of [...], with registered offices at [...], and tax identification number [...], duly represented by [...], acting in its capacity as [...];